 PTSD in children

 About one-third of children who go through a traumatic experience will develop PTSD.
-Younger children can express distress in a different way to adults and teenagers experiencing PTSD distress.
-Younger children may re-live the trauma through doing a repetitive play to stay away from the unwanted memories.
-Many suffer from unrecognisable nightmares, lose interest in play and becoming socially withdrawn or suffer extreme tantrums.
+Younger children can express distress in a different way than adults and teenagers experiencing PTSD distress.
+Younger children may re-live the trauma through doing a repetitive play to stay away from unwanted memories.
+Many suffer from unrecognisable nightmares, lose interest in play and become socially withdrawn or suffer extreme tantrums.